spmedia/Crypto-Scam-and-Crypto-Phishing-Threat-Intel-Feed/README.md

 - Freshest/new domains are added to the bottom of the list

 >[!CAUTION]
-These websites are actively being used to scam people and steal money.
-The author takes no responsibility for any misuse, loss of funds, and users must comply with all applicable laws.
+These websites are actively being used to scam people and steal money/crypto.
+The author of this list takes no responsibility for any misuse or loss of funds (but if you take down any of these sites, holla at a koala and lmk).

 ![alt text](https://i.imgur.com/JA22DtP.png)